xvanick1/fi-muni-pv260/lectureTasks/task01/README.md

 - Allowed methods: filtering,analytical;

 __For potential viewers:__ This is my first Java assignment after years.
-I do not recommend copying aby parts of this code.
+I do not recommend copying any parts of this code.